-The module investigates the purpose and nature of business and its primary business objectives.
-The content includes the role of managers, leaders and stakeholders and the impact of external influences on the business.
+content includes the role of managers, leaders and on the business.
 The module also explores the functional decisions made by a business including; the importance of the marketing strategy adopted by the business, how human resources can impact business performance, plus the importance of operational performance and financial analysis.